aodn/aodn-portal/README.md

 * Configurable themes and splash page.
 * Save and share data visualisations.
 * Subset and aggregate multiple datasets into a single file for download.
-* Filter data for download.
+* Filter data before download.
 * OpenID authentication.
 * Advanced spatial search that ensures results have features in the region of interest.
 Not just a bounding box intersection.